 While devices supporting these operating systems will not shut down automatically, they will be severely handicapped.
-Software updates regularly optimize performance - vital in a warehouse industry that must consistently meet ever-increasing consumer demand.
+Keeping software up-to-date helps prevent security breaches and optimizes performance — vital in a warehouse industry that must consistently meet ever-increasing consumer demand.

 A 2017 report from Accenture showed cybersecurity breaches had increased by an average of 27 percent in the last year and are expected to keep climbing.
 Companies are being attacked approximately 130 times by year, leading to a surging cost in cyber insurance.

-Upgrading to a new, supported OS is not a recommendation; it is a priority.
+Upgrading to a newer supported OS is a priority—not just a recommendation.
 Warehouse supply chain managers working on old software will find their work plagued by breaches and their company's future thrown into serious doubt.

 "Android-operated rugged handheld device adoption experienced a 15 percent increase between 2014 and early 2016."

-With the need to upgrade established, companies have their choice of three operating systems, although one has emerged as a clear favorite.
-Apple, Microsoft and Google are each putting forth a new OS option is designed for the supply chain.
+Having established the importance of upgrading, companies have their choice of three operating systems, although one has emerged as a clear favorite.
+Apple, Microsoft and Google are each putting forth a new OS option specifically designed for the supply chain industry.

 Microsoft's new OS is Windows 10 IoT.
-Microsoft's website highlighted features like intelligent security, cloud integration and faster time to market.
+The company's website highlighted features like intelligent security, cloud integration and faster time to market.
 However, in an interview with DC Velocity, Mark Wheeler, director of supply chain solutions at Zebra Technologies, stated the OS wasn't seeing much interest from the warehouse sector.

 Wheeler attributes slow adoption to a lack of vision from Microsoft.
 Organizations may be wary of Microsoft, worried that the provider might end support of Windows 10 IoT to promote another new OS.